Hardziyevich/specific-group/practice/doc/design-patterns/task2.md

-# Creational Patterns: Abstract Factory
+# Creational Patterns: Builder

-Design your own solution to demonstrate the abstract factory pattern.
+Design your own solution to demonstrate the builder pattern.

 ## Task steps